Pleural mesothelioma treatment

 - Any other medical conditions you may have

 Doctors and researchers are working to improve mesothelioma treatment all the time.
-You may be offered treatment as part of a clinical trial.
+They may offer you treatment as part of a clinical trial.
 The results of the trials will be used to improve treatment in the future.
-We have information about taking part in clinical trials on CancerHelp UK.
+We have information about taking part in clinical trials.

 Chemotherapy uses anti cancer drugs, which for mesothelioma are usually injected into a vein.
 Depending on the type of chemotherapy drugs used, you may have treatment weekly, or every 2 to 3 weeks.